 This runs counter to the last point and applies to those who don’t benefit from the PSLF.
-Under income-driven plans, your forgiven debt is taxed, which is understandably frustrating.
-The amount is counted as personal income, meaning you’ll probably be taxed, depending on your personal financial standing, somewhere in the neighborhood of 20%.
-While this obviously isn’t ideal for any student who’s thrilled to be finished with loan repayment, it’s a crucial cornerstone of any income-driven option and, needless to say, you’ll have to plan accordingly.
+Under income-driven plans, taxes apply to your forgiven debt.
+It is understandably frustrating.
+The amount counts as personal income, which means it is taxed, depending on your personal financial standing, somewhere around 20%.
+While not ideal for thrilled students who finished with loan repayments, it’s a crucial cornerstone.
+Needless to say, plan accordingly.

 Use College Raptor to discover personalized college matches, cost estimates, acceptance odds, and potential financial aid for schools around the US—for FREE!